remix-run/remix/README.md

 All individual header classes may be initialized with either a) the string value of the header or b) an `init` object specific to that header.

-The following headers are supported:
+The following headers are currently supported:

 - [`Content-Disposition`](#content-disposition)
 - [`Content-Type`](#content-type)
 - [`Cookie`](#cookie)
 - [`Set-Cookie`](#set-cookie)

+If you need support for a header that isn't listed here, please [send a PR](https://github.com/mjackson/headers/pulls)!
+The goal is to have first-class support for all common HTTP headers.

 ### Content-Type